kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### The Traffic Light

 🧑‍🏫 You can access what we call traffic lights for the indicators by clicking on the arrow in the top right of the **Indicator panel**.
-This will expand the information on the severity level, for example, you can see that for our selected layer of **PIN- Child Protection** overall in Somalia the situation is worsening for children hence the yellow color.
+This will expand the information on the severity level, for example, you can see that for our selected layer of **PIN - Child Protection** overall in Somalia the situation is worsening for children hence the yellow color.
 Several regions need additional responses or support to protect vulnerable children.
 Click the triangle (now on the top right) again to see the map again.

 👨‍🏫 Click on the arrow in the top right of the **Indicator panel**